The speed of access to files in a random access file comp...

 So, random access files are known for their efficiency in accessing data, especially when compared to methods that involve sequential searching or scanning.

-The capacity of a communication channel is referred to as ...
+The assembling of data according to a predetermined order is known as ...